All Episodes

 Go now to the next paragraph.

-Turnout could easily reach two million.
+Turnout could easily reach 2 million.

-It appears unlikely that trains and local roads could get them all to the mall and the parade route on January 20th.
+Although it's possible that 5 million people will descend on the area in the days leading up to the inauguration, it appears unlikely that trains and local roads could get them all to the mall and the parade route on January 20th.

-We're we're back to four to five hundred thousand now.
+Yes, we're back to 400 to 500,000 now.

 Well, we're back.

-Whatever the crowd is, whatever the if the crowd is twenty-five, it'll be reported as four hundred and one thousand.
+Whatever the crowd is, if the crowd is 25, it'll be reported as 401,000.

-Report six million.
+Report 6 million.

 The sea levels will fall.

-But you let this image of a nation that cannot be kept away from Washington on inauguration day, and it's all part of the strategy to make this guy Superman when he's telling us he's only Clark Kent.
+But you let this image of a nation that cannot be kept away from Washington on Inauguration Day, and it's all part of the strategy to make this guy Superman when he's telling us he's only Clark Kent.

 Back after this.